csulbacm/LavaWhales/README.md

 LavaWhales
 ==========
-You are the last pregnant female(in all of the multiverses) whale that needs food and water.
-You can obtain lava balls, fish, and oxygen from the enviroment while avoiding the dwarves and the Japanese.
+You are the last pregnant female whale, in all of the multiverses, that needs food and water.
+You can obtain lava balls, fish, and oxygen from the enviroment while avoiding dwarves, gnomes, and a giant squid.

 Running the Game
 ================